canro91/canro91.github.io/_posts/2020-05-07-PragmaticThinkingAndLearning.md

 tags: books learning
 ---

 This books sits between learning and programming.
 It's like a learning guide for developers.
 Well, it's more than that.

-It starts with an expertise model, moves to an analogy of how the brain works until how to capture new ideas and organize your learning.
+"Pragmatic Thinking and Learning" starts with an expertise model, moves to an analogy of how the brain works until how to capture new ideas and organize your learning.

 Since learning is the best skill to have, this book is valuable and worth reading.
 You will find helpful tips for your learning and your everyday work.
 For example, _always keep a piece of paper with you to note ideas_ and _prefer ink over memory_.
 At the end of each chapter, there are exercises to add into your routine and practice daily.